wacncontent/CustomizeTool/addCommentOutput/articles/powershell-install-configure.md

 > [AZURE.NOTE] If you just want to download the PowerShell installer, please visit https://github.com/Azure/azure-powershell/releases.
 Source code for the PowerShell cmdlets can be found at this repo as well

-For more information about the command-line tools available for Azure, see [Command-line <!-- deleted by customization tools]( /downloads/) --><!-- keep by customization: begin --> tools](/downloads/) <!-- keep by customization: end -->.
+For more information about the command-line tools available for Azure, see [Command-line tools]( /downloads/).

 Installing the module also installs a customized console for Azure PowerShell.
 You can run the cmdlets from either the standard Windows PowerShell console or the Azure PowerShell console.